yoyanni/versus/README.md

 ### Create weightClass dropdown and populate

 This would have been something that could have been done on the previous commit but thats cool.

+### Add id to data

+Should have added this previously, ran into a problem where I needed the ids to select the correct fighter in the whole data set instead the filtered weightclass set (since .filter returns a new array and new indices)